Telos-Project/Universal-Preprocessor/README.md

 #### 2.4.1 - Extension

-Currently, this implementation of the universal preprocessor only supports JavaScript as a directive language.

-This functionality may be expanded upon by adding a third command line argument specifying the alias or URL of a CommonJS module which exports a list of directive objects.

-Directive objects have a match function and a process function.

-The match function takes two string arguments, the first being the language specified in a directive and the second being the text body of the same directive, and returns true if the directive object corresponds to the language of said directive.

-The process function takes a string array argument, followed by two string arguments, followed by a numerical argument.
-The string array specifies miscellaneous command arguments passed to the universal preprocessor.
-The first string argument specifies the text body of a directive.
-The second string argument specifies the text in which said directive is embedded, and the numerical argument specifies the character index at which said directive appears in said text.
-The process function returns a string or numerical array representing the resulting text following the execution of said directive.
+A plugin for the implementation of the Universal Preprocessor provided herein shall be implemented as a CommonJS module, which shall export an object containing a "process" function.

+The process function shall be invoked when processing a directive to which its module applies, and shall take four arguments.
+The first argument shall be a string containing the code of the directive's body, and the latter three arguments shall be, in order, the arguments to be passed to said code.

+The process function shall return an object containing a "value" field, along with an optional "options" field.
+The value field shall contain the string output of the executed code to inject into or overwrite onto the code from which the directive was sourced, or a number array to export as binary.
+The options field, if present, shall contain boolean flags.
+An "overwrite" field in the options object, set to true, indicates that the string in the value field is to overwrite the source code rather than be injected into it.
+An "export" field in the options object, set to true, indicates that the value field is to be exported as is as the result of the process, and should be used when the value field is an array.

 #### 2.4.2 - Arguments

-Any argument added to the command line invocation of the univeral preprocessor beyond those previously discussed shall be passed to directives for miscellaneous usage.
-If one wishes to employ such arguments without loading additional directive objects, specify the directive module alias as "null", as shown in this example:
+Any argument added to the command line invocation of the universal preprocessor beyond those previously discussed shall be passed to directives for miscellaneous usage, as shown in this
+example:

-    npx universal-preprocessor demo.txt output.txt null arg1 arg2
+    npx universal-preprocessor demo.txt output.txt arg1 arg2